-Chocolate Maple Bacon Donuts: old fashioned chocolate donuts, made extra tender with hidden yogurt, are fried and dunked in a maple glaze and topped with bacon!
+These Chocolate Maple Bacon Donuts are old-fashioned chocolate donuts, made extra tender with hidden yogurt, fried and dunked in a maple glaze, and topped with bacon!

 I am so excited to be bringing you the recipe for these Chocolate Maple Bacon Donuts on this very exciting week.
 First, I am excited because, well, FRESH HOT DONUTS.

 Secondly, my babies went off to preschool this morning for the first time ever.
 As you can expect, there were major tears on both sides, but I know this is going to be great for them and me.
 Trying to keep strong, thankfully the donuts are helping dry my tears.

 Third, it’s officially the last week of August!
 Fall is finally on the horizon and I can not wait.
 As soon as labor day is over, all my pumpkin decor is coming out and I am going full out.

 I know I say it every year, but fall is my absolute favorite time of year.
 After another crazy hot Florida Summer, I am extra extra ready the year.

 To kick off the celebration, I am starting with one of my favorite fall flavors, Maple!!
 I made these donuts with a generous cup of The Greek Gods® Greek-Style Yogurt, Maple Flavored, to keep them extra tender and full of flavor.